 The Owens River begins in the Sierra Nevada, just southeast of Yosemite National Park and flows 120 miles down to Owens lake which is now dry.
 The upper section of the Owens River stars a trickling creek in a meadow just before falling into a canyon where it’s fed by a few lava tube tributaries.
 It’s easy to access, is full of rainbows and browns, and is surrounded by. beautiful mountain scenery

 The lower section starts just below the Pleasant Valley Reservoir and is a very productive tailwater.
 The river is much deeper here and wading it will be a challenge.
-It is, therefore, best fished by drift boat which will help you fish the hard to get to spots you wouldn’t be able to access wading.
+It is, therefore, best fished by drift boat, along with your best flying fishing gear.
+This method of fly fishing will help you fish the hard to get to spots you wouldn’t be able to access wading.
 Catch limits are in operation on the Owens and make sure to check the regulations before you go fishing.

 Golden Trout Creek